 - Add glue for the centers.

 - Add the petals.
-I had my son read me the number, then he counted the petals as he added them.
+I had my son read me the number in this flower math activity, then he counted the petals as he added them.
 Then after he was done we “checked his work” by counting them again.

 - Let dry.